ibm-cloud-docs/netezza/webconsole/wp_scaling.md

 ## Viewing suspended expansion
 {: #view-suspended-expansion}

-After the Ops team confirms the availability of nodes for expansion, you can see the created expansion in the **Suspended** state under **Workload Patterns -> Scaling**.
+After Ops team confirms the availability of nodes for expansion, you can see the created expansion in **Suspended** state under **Workload Patterns -> Scaling**.
-If new scheduler is created when existing scheduler is in **Suspended** state, then the newly created scheduler also goes into **Suspended** state.
+If a new scheduler is created when existing scheduler is in **Suspended** state, then the newly created scheduler also goes into **Suspended** state.
 After confirmation from Ops team, you can retry or delete the existing **Suspended** schedulers in the same order of their creation.